Lebensohl: After an overcall of a 1NT opening

 ^{†}These explanations assume the most common partnership agreement that “slow shows”, i.e., that the slower sequences, which start with 2NT, show a stopper in overcaller’s suit, while the more direct sequences deny a stopper.
 This is sometimes alternatively described as FADS - fast arrival denies stopper.
 Some partnerships adopt the opposite agreement (“slow denies” and "fast shows" a stopper).

 Double of the overcall

 Responder's double is not part of lebensohl.
-Historically a double in this spot indicated "penalty", however modern methods use it for a Negative double since a 4cardMajor hand with 4+p occurs far more frequently than a penalty double hand.
-This assignment also simplifies the lebensohl system by making its GameForceStayman cuebid unnecessary.
+Historically a double in this spot indicated "penalty", however modern methods use it for a Negative double since a 4-card major hand with 4+ hcp occurs far more frequently than a penalty double hand.
+This assignment also simplifies the lebensohl system by making its Game Force Stayman cuebid unnecessary.

 Other applications

 After a Weak-two

 After a Weak Two opening is doubled for takeout, there's not enough ladder room for Advancer's natural bids to convey critical information to Doubler.
 Lebensohl solves this problem by restoring all the necessary bid messages.

 Example 1: After (2) - Dbl - (P):